InteractiveComputerGraphics/SPlisHSPlasH/doc/file_format.md

 * id: This id is used in the "Fluid parameter block" (see below) to define the properties of the fluid block.
 If no id is defined, then the standard id "Fluid" is used.
 * initialVelocity (vec3): The initial velocity is set for all particles in the fluid model.
 * initialAngularVelocity (vec3): The initial angular velocity of the fluid model.
+* visMesh (string): Path of an OBJ file containing a high resolution mesh which is used by the tool MeshSkinning to generate a sequence of deformed meshes (more info about this can be found in the documentation of the tool).

 ## Emitters